-Bulls select Illinois’ Dosunmu with 38th pick in draft
+Chicago Bulls take Illinois’ Ayo Dosunmu at No. 38 in draft

 The Magic wound up with the No. 8 pick when Chicago landed outside the top four in the lottery and took Michigan swingman Franz Wagner.

 The Bulls finished 11th in the Eastern Conference at 31-41, two games behind Charlotte for the final play-in spot and out of the postseason for the fourth straight year.
-They think they are on the right track after their first year with Arturas Karnisovas leading the basketball operation and Billy Donovan coaching them.
+They think they are on the right track after their first year with Karnisovas leading the basketball operation and Billy Donovan coaching them.

 Led by U.S. Olympian Zach LaVine and Vucevic, the Bulls believe they have the makings of a core that can propel them in the East.
 But they also have plenty of work to do to make it happen and no shortage of big decisions along the way.